MiFID Documents

 Provision of information

-We may provide to you financial and market data, news, analyst opinions, research reports, graphs or any other data or information originating by a third party via the Revolut app.
-Any market data we display via the Revolut app is indicative only and provided for informational purposes without regard to your individual financial circumstances, objectives or particular needs.
-We are making market data accessible to you solely to enable you to make your own investment decisions and such market data is not intended to be, and does not constitute, a personal investment recommendation or personalised investment advice.
+We may provide to you financial and market data, news, analyst opinions, research reports, graphs, or any other data or information originating by a third party via the Revolut app.
+Any market data we display via the Revolut app is indicative only and provided for informational purposes without regard to your individual financial circumstances, objectives, or particular needs.
+We are making market data accessible to you solely to enable you to make your own investment decisions, and such market data is not intended to be, and does not constitute, investment advice or a personal recommendation.

 Currency risk

-We do not provide, nor can control, the prices for the instruments you may buy or sell via the Revolut app.
-The market price of instruments is influenced by a broad array of factors and can change rapidly and unexpectedly, meaning the value of those instruments, and your related profits and losses on your open positions, can also change rapidly and unexpectedly.
+We do not provide, nor can control, the prices for the instruments you may buy or sell via the investment platform.
+The market price of instruments is influenced by a broad array of factors and can change rapidly and unexpectedly, meaning that the value of those instruments and your related profits and losses on your open positions can also change rapidly and unexpectedly.

 Amongst other things, prices of instruments can be subject to gapping (i.e. where the price of the instrument opens significantly above or below the previous day's closing price) and slippage (i.e. when the price an instrument is executed at is different to the price shown to you when you submitted your order), especially in periods of market volatility.